dbekaert/RAiDER/weather_setup.md

          url: https://cds.climate.copernicus.eu/api/v2
          key: <KEY>

-      _Note the `<KEY>` represents the actual key obtained upon the registration of CDS API, and should be replaced with the user's own information._
+      _Note the `<KEY>` represents the API key obtained upon the registration of CDS API, and should be replaced with the user's own information._

    b.
 Install the CDS API using pip: